howmun00/OpenweatherAPI/README.md

 The IDE used is PycharmProjects, and Weather API is "https://openweathermap.org/".
 This project make use the following external libraries: Json, requests.

+# API Key
+You can get free API keys by signing up an account in https://openweathermap.org/

 # Downloading Module
 To download the module, you need to :
 -install requests module (pip install requests)